Meet Little Peeps

 Montana, Idaho & Wyoming

-The Little Peeps program, which provides eye exams and glasses to kids in need free of charge, held its first pilot project Spring 2023 in Helena, Montana.
+The Little Peeps program, which provides eye exams and glasses to kids in need free of charge, held its pilot project Spring 2023 in Helena, Montana.
 14 kids, identified by school nurses through a vision screening as needing follow-up care received comprehensive eye exams by a qualified optometrist and glasses free of charge.

 During the 2023-24 School-Year, the program is launching around the area.
 If your school district is in need of vision care for kids, ages 0-18, including vision screenings, eye exams, and glasses, please click the button to the right and complete the online form to begin the process.